CommandPost/FCPCafe/docs/README.md

 Hedge are on the lookout for passionate beta users to help shape the future of Hedge products (like [Hedge](https://hedge.video/hedge), [PostLab](https://hedge.video/postlab/benefits) & [EditReady](https://hedge.video/editready)).
 If you think you have what it takes and would like to join, sign up [here](http://bit.ly/HedgeBetaProgram).

 ![Hedge Beta Program](/static/hedge.jpeg)

 ---

-!!!info Sponsored
-Use [Transfer Toolbox](https://transfertoolbox.io) to get from Final Cut Pro for Mac to iPad!
-!!!

----